How to Prevent Workplace Hazards by Tracking Near Misses and Safety Observations

-American industrial safety pioneer Herbert Heinrich long ago did the math regarding the importance of reporting and tracking of near-miss and close-call incidents.
+American industrial safety pioneer Herbert Heinrich long ago did the math regarding the importance of reporting and tracking of near-miss and safety observations.
 By his calculation, every workplace injury is preceded by up to 29 other minor injuries that may have required first aid and perhaps as many as 300 near-miss incidents where someone narrowly missed injury.

 Always examine your safety and injury information, identify the hazards and put programs in place to eliminate the potential for these incidents, he says.
-Mark Woodward, a senior safety and risk trainer at Missouri Employers Mutual, agrees, saying what an organization does after a close call or near miss will invariably impact the outcome of future events.
+Mark Woodward, a senior safety and risk trainer at Missouri Employers Mutual, agrees, saying what an organization does after a safety observation or near miss will invariably impact the outcome of future events.

 “We generally do not put enough safety emphasis on near misses in our companies,” he said during a Missouri Employees Mutual WorkSAFE podcast.
 “There are many companies out there that don’t even bring it up in safety meetings.
 There is a vast amount of information that we’re missing.
 Those near misses are incidents that we can learn from.”